 - Get medical attention, whether you feel injured or not – some injuries take hours or days to appear

 - Write down what happened, as soon as possible before your memories fade

 - Report the accident to your insurance company but do not give further details, admit fault, or accept any sort of settlement without speaking to an attorney

-To find out how our experienced car accident attorneys can help you, schedule a free consultation with Wilt & Associates today.
+To find out how our experienced car accident attorneys can help you, schedule a free consultation with Wilt Injury Lawyers today.
 Call us at 502-253-9110 or reach out through our contact form.
 We proudly serve individuals and families throughout Louisville and Lexington.